bertt/cityjson/README.md

 - Appearance support: Textures, Vertices-Texture

+- No support for interior rings in surfaces

 - No support for metadata, semantics, extensions, materials

 - No support for writing CityJSON files